azurize/pt-test/README.md

 Instructions

 1. Install any required modules via 'pip install -r requirements.txt'
-2. Enter your JWT and any of the applicable variables in a .env file (.env.example is included) 2a.
+2. Enter your JWT and any of the applicable variables in a .env file (.env.example is included).
 You can create a new JWT with auth.py
 3. Open a terminal and run script of your choice

 Instructions for using widgets